avisiedo/avisiedo.github.io/posts/2022-01-31-configuring-ocp-for-user-namespace.md

   containers:200000:268435456
   ```

-  And we can observe that entries for conteinrs user and group exists too:
+  And we can observe that entries for container user and group exists too:

   ```sh
   getent passwd containers